nesfit/domainradar-infra/pipeline-all-in-one/README.md

 For the love of god, don't use the generated keys and certificates outside of development.
 (If you do, at least store the CA somewhere safe.)

+---

+The _db_ directory contains configuration for the database, including user passwords.
+Be sure to change them when actually deploying this somewhere.
+The passwords must be set accordingly in the services that use them, i.e., Kafka Connect (*connect_properties*), the prefilter, the UI, the ingestion controller (not yet included).

 ### Component images

 Clone the [domainradar-colext](https://github.com/nesfit/domainradar-colext/) repo and build the Docker images (use `-h` to see the possible flags):